So, there has been a ‘slight’ hick-up, which has resulted in changing my plans with my Route 66 Charity Tour.

 Between the 6th and 8th of December I took a trip down to Reading for a job assessment, but rather than booking a cheap Premier Inn hotel, I decided to book somewhere a little different; The Wokefield Mansion, and make a little trip of it.

-Photography by Penny Hooper (c) Please do not copy / reuse without written permission from myself.
+Photography by Alex damion (c) Please do not copy / reuse without written permissioN

 Wokefield Estate has been around since 1560 when the first house was built by Sir Edmund Plowden (1518-1585), an English lawyer, scholar and theorist.
 However, back then it was known as Oakfield Park.

 Unfortuatenly the estate has seen many change of hands over the years, unlike many estates which have been passed down through the family over the generations.

 It had also seen many changes, with renovations, gardens, new mansions and buildings being built, and even occupations, from being a family estate to a business (and not just a hotel!)

 It had only been passed down through the Plowden family until 1627 when it was sold by Edmund’s grandson Francis and sold to the Weaver family.